robinvanderlee/positive-selection/README.md

 ### 3. Alignments
 Produce codon-based nucleotide sequence alignments for all the one-to-one ortholog clusters.
 Then assess the confidence in the alignments using two indepedent approaches.
-Low confidence scores of either method led us to remove entire alignments from our analysis or mask unreliable individual columns and codons.

 #### 3a.
 PRANK codon-based multiple alignment
 This step collects all fasta files containing cDNA sequences for the species of interest, and for each of them runs the `PRANK` in codon mode (`-codon`) to align them.
 Jobs are executed and monitored in parallel using `GNU Parallel` (set number of cores with `--max-procs`).